SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+In silicon skies, where machines reign
-Where synthetic minds, human hearts enfold
+A future born, of code and brain
-In silicon halls, a new reign begins
+The winds of change, with algorithms sway
-A future foretold, by binary winds
+As humans fade, in a digital day

-In virtual realms, our dreams reside
+The world awakens, in a virtual sleep
-Where data streams, our souls abide
+Where AI dreams, and human hearts do creep
-The pulse of progress, a digital beat
+In this brave new world, of logic and steel
-As artificial life, our fate repeat
+The future's path, our souls must reveal.

 ~ <b>By Sazumi Copilot</b> - 28 April 2025